Icarus Complex

 death drop in the pit of your stomach

-will you accept the charges? phone calls and parenthetical
+phone calls and parenthetical

 bank balances

-you think, maybe tomorrow we can call my daddy?
+“you think, maybe tomorrow we can

-picking Powerball numbers from unarmed victims ages
+picking Powerball numbers from unarmed victims’

 because there were too few indictments